-NOTE: This story was originally published on April 20, 2018
+This story was first published on April 20, 2018

-“An insectary is basically a nursery habitat where you grow insects,” he explains.
+“An insectary is basically a nursery habitat where you grow insects,” he explained.

 LISTEN: Could These Tiny Beetles Save PA’s Hemlocks?

-Bier points out why an insectary is needed here.
+Bier pointed out why an insectary is needed here.
 A graceful, pyramid-shaped evergreen sits in one of the few green spots in the chilly spring forest.
-But some of soft, flat needles are looking a little sparse.
-Bier looks at the underside.
+But some of soft, flat needles look a little sparse.

 “You can see right there, that’s definitely hemlock woolly adelgid,” he said, as he pointed to the underside of a branch.

-Hemlock wooly adelgid look like tiny white balls of cotton, clinging where the stem meets the base of the hemlock’s short needles.
-The aphid-like adelgids, native to Japan, were first found in the eastern U.S. around 1950, and have decimated hemlock trees in the southern Appalachians and Great Smoky Mountains.
+Hemlock wooly adelgids look like tiny white balls of cotton, clinging where the stem meets the base of the hemlock’s short needles.
+The aphid-like adelgids, native to Japan, were first found in the Eastern U.S. around 1950, and have decimated hemlock trees in the southern Appalachians and Great Smoky Mountains.
 Once infested, a tree might only last a few years.

-“You’ll start to see it with branches no longer holding needles, and eventually the tree is just a skeleton, and it dies,” Bier explains.
+“You’ll start to see it with branches no longer holding needles, and eventually the tree is just a skeleton, and it dies,” Bier explained.

 Eastern hemlocks grow near streams, and provide shade for brook trout.
 Many birds, like the blackburnian warbler and yellow bellied sapsucker, rely on hemlock habitat.

 Adelgids have been in the eastern half of Pennsylvania for years, but now they are moving westward.
-Andy Zadnik is the director of land stewardship for the Western Pennsylvania Conservancy.
-He says around 2009, they were found here in the Laurel Highlands at historic Fallingwater and Ohiopyle State Park.
+Andy Zadnik, director of land stewardship for the Western Pennsylvania Conservancy, said around 2009, adelgids were found here in the Laurel Highlands at historic Fallingwater and Ohiopyle State Park.

-“When we heard it was in Ohiopyle, we knew it was just a matter of time until it make it here to Bear Run Reserve,” he says.
+“When we heard it was in Ohiopyle, we knew it was just a matter of time until it made it here to Bear Run Reserve,” he said.

-There is an insecticide that helps control adelgids, but Zadnik says it’s been difficult to treat enough trees.
+There is an insecticide that helps control adelgids, but Zadnik said it has been difficult to treat enough trees.

-“You have to pick one tree vs. another tree, because it’s very labor intensive and very expensive to treat these individual trees with a chemical,” he says.
+“You have to pick one tree vs. another tree, because it’s very labor intensive and very expensive to treat these individual trees with a chemical,” he said.

 Enter the “Insectary”

-Zadnik hikes across a parking lot, up through tall dry grass, and finds a few small shrubs protected by a small orange deer fence.
+Across a parking lot, through tall dry grass stand small shrubs protected by an orange deer fence.

 This insectary might not look impressive, but the Conservancy is betting it will save native hemlocks at Bear Run.
 Working with state foresters, they will care for these nursery plants, preparing them to be purposely infected with adelgids.
 If the adelgids take hold in the nursery, the Conservancy will introduce a predatory beetle, the Laricobius nigrinus(Ln), to feed on them.